Doggie treats may seem like unusual party favors.

-The April 14 event drew 1,700 guests including Melanie Frank, international trade counsel at Hughes, Hubbard Reed (1218L), and Mark Drapeau, Microsoft Corp. director of innovative engagement, public sector.
+The April 14 event drew 1,700 guests including Melanie Frank, international trade counsel at Hughes, Hubbard Reed (1218L:US), and Mark Drapeau, Microsoft Corp. director of innovative engagement, public sector.

 “What’s better than fashion and animals?”
 Marie Osmond, honorary chairwoman of the benefit, asked the audience.
 “I love animals.
 I grew up with brothers, come on!”

 After her remarks, Osmond returned to her table -- most of the tables were decorated with a floral centerpiece in the shape of a canine.
 Her rescued dog, George, rested in her lap.

 Dozens of Washingtonians walked the runway in fashions provided by the shops at Tysons Galleria.
 At their side were pooches from the Washington Humane Society shelter eager to be adopted, or their own dogs.

 The models played up to the bright glare of the cameras and the wild energy of the audience.
 The canines, many bedecked in dazzling accessories, trotted along.